 Chapter 1 : Basic Concepts of Chemistry :- 1.
-Calculate mass in grams of a) An atom of Sulphur. b) A molecule of H2O 2.
-What is Molarity and Molality .
-Differences between them ?
+Calculate mass in grams of a) An atom of Sulphur. b) A molecule of H2O .
+2. How are 0.50 mol Na2CO3 and 0.50 M Na2CO3 different.
 3. What is law of multiple proportion ?
 4. Calculate the molecular formula of an oxide of Fe contain 69.9g and 30.1g of Fe and O respectively in percentage mass. ( Molar mass of oxide = 159.8 g/mol and Fe = 55.85 , O = 16.00 ) 5.
 What Will be mass of 01 Mole NaCl and 02 Mole of H²O.
 6. Law of Definite Proportion.
-Chapter 2: Structure of Atom : - 1.
-What is dual nature of substance ?
-Establish De-Broglie equation.
-2. What are Quantum Number ?
-Explain its type in details .
-3. What is Spectrum ?
-Different types of spectrum .
-4. What is Pauli's Exclusion Principle .
-Write it's two Application .
-5. Explain Heisenberg unc...
+7. What is average atomic Mass and atomic Mass Unit .
+Explain Avagadro number.
+8. In three moles of ethane ( C2 H6) .
+Calculate number of moles of carbon atoms and hydrogen atoms .
+9. Calculate the molecular formula of an oxide of iron contains 69.9 g and 30.1 gram of fe and o respectively in mass percentage. ( Molar mass of Oxide = 159.8g/mol and Atomic mass Fe = 55.8 and O...

 Comments